Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

 .. figure:: /images/riggingtransformpropertiespaneleditmode.jpg
    :width: 200px

-   The Transform Properties panel for armatures in Edit Mode.
+   The Transform panel for armatures in Edit Mode.

-Finally, you can edit in the *Transform Properties* panel :kbd:`N` the positions and radius of both ends of the active selected bone, as well as its :ref:`roll rotation <armature-bone_roll>`.
+Finally, you can edit in the *Transform* panel in the Properties region the positions and radius of both ends of the active selected bone, as well as its :ref:`roll rotation <armature-bone_roll>`.